soldatov-s/go-garage/README.md

 * http servers (with swagger):
   * router (labstack/echo)(github.com/labstack/echo)
 * logger based (rs/zerolog)[github.com/rs/zerolog]
+* dictributed mutex:
+  * based on postgresql
+  * based on redis
+* miniorm for popular actions on the database (simple CRUD)
 * service meta informations
-* utils for strings and time
+* utils for strings (also email, phones) and time
 * null types (nullmeta, nullstring, nulltime)

 # How it works